 On Nov.
-21, a court in Yangon sentenced the prominent Buddhist abbot Parmaukkha from Ma Ba Tha to one month in prison for inciting unrest during an anti-Rohingya protest outside the U.S. embassy last year.
+21, a court in Yangon sentenced the prominent Buddhist abbot Parmaukkha from Ma Ba Tha to one month in prison for inciting unrest during a protest against the U.S. govenrment's use of the word "Rohingya" outside the American embassy last year.

 “Myanmar people originally accepted diversity,” said Sai Thiha Kyaw, an ethnic Shan lawmaker.
 “It’s the nature of Myanmar.”